If you haven't read my first wonders of Taipei post, click here.

 That's pretty much it from the main attractions on top.
 Next, we went back to the ground floor to check out the shopping mall.

-And for our last stop we went for lunch at Din Tai Fung, a restaurant ranked as a Michelin Star.
-What’s best is we’re eating it on an iconic area!
+And for our last stop, we went for lunch at Din Tai Fung, a restaurant ranked as a Michelin Star.
+What's best is we're eating it in an iconic area!

 A little bit about their history

 Food is expensive but hey what do you expect from a Michelin Star restaurant

 Chicken Soup.
 Small serving but worth every penny!

 Fried rice and dumplings.
 Before and after

 Overall Taipei 101 was great though would have been better if you have a lot of money in your pocket as items are expensive.

 For the next leg of our trip, we're going to Elephant mountain!
 Stay tuned for my next blog about it!

 Want to see my vlog?